Michigan allows the cultivation and sale of industrial hemp, recreational cannabis, and medical marijuana.

 Which Strain is Best for Me?

-We recommend you our best CBD flowers with more than 16% CBDa and an excellent terpene profile:
+We recommend you our best CBD flower with over 16% CBDa and an excellent terpene profile:

 Hemp Flower by Licensed Farmers